This page explains how we use any information you give to us through our website, and the ways in which we protect your privacy.

 You can manage these small files yourself and learn more about them through "Internet browser cookies - what they are and how to manage them"

-This website also uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
+Our website also uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
 Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyze how users use the site.
 The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States .
 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.

 By using this website, you consent to the processing of data about you by Google in the manner and for the purposes set out above.